flutter/website/src/content/app-architecture/case-study/data-layer.md

 The data layer of an application, known as the *model* in MVVM terminology, is the source of truth for all application data.
-As the source of truth, it is the only place that application data should be updated.
+As the source of truth, it's the only place that application data should be updated.

 It's responsible for consuming data from various external APIs, exposing that data to the UI,